Creepy Crawlers!

 • Can you guess what today's lesson is about?

 All the jokes you just read were about bugs — and not just any kind of bug!
-The bugs in our jokes are insects!
+The bugs in those jokes are insects!

 Not all bugs are insects!